How To Make Truffle Salt At Home

 How long does truffle salt last?

-If kept in an airtight jar, it can last up to three or four months.
+If kept in an airtight jar, it can last for many months or up to a year depending on how well it was dried.
 It of course doesn’t go off after that however, the pungency of the truffle is greatly reduced.

 What can I make with truffle salt?